maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 The recommanded mode for performance is the streaming mode, decisions are updated every 60 sec by default and that's the only communication between traefik and crowdsec.
 Every requests that happens hits the cache for quick decisions.

-The cache can be local to the Traefik instance using the filesystem or make use of a separated redis instance.
+The cache can be local to the Traefik instance using the filesystem or use of a separated redis instance.
 The redis instance is currently in beta and support Redis 7.0.X version

 ## Usage